Here is a list of the Top Paralegal Degree Programs. If you are interested in this career, please follow along to learn more!

 Clayton State offers several Paralegal Studies programs, including an Associate of Applied Science (AAS).
 Approved by the ABA, this program is widely recognized and well-respected.
 Classes here provide a practical, hands-on education.
 All of the full-time instructors within this program are attorneys, so students receive a behind-the-scenes look at the legal profession.
-Additionally, the paralegal associates degree enhances writing skills, research skills, and critical thinking skills.
+Additionally, the paralegal associate’s degree enhances writing skills, research skills, and critical thinking skills.

-Clayton State University provides one of the most affordable educations in the metro Atlanta area.
-This school focuses on rich experiences, practical career building, and a vibrant overall education.
+Clayton State University provides one of the most affordable education in the metro Atlanta area.
+This school focuses on rich experiences, practical career building, and vibrant overall education.
 Small class sizes mean that students receive all the help that they need, both inside and outside the classroom.
 With a lovely campus, fully engaged students, and committed faculty members, Clayton State offers a wonderful educational opportunity for students from all walks of life.